 As projects utilizing PY2023 HOME and HTF funds are selected, the County of Maui will fulfill its citizen participation requirements by issuing a Notice of Public Comment, which will offer detailed project information.
-As mentioned in prior sections, the HTF allocation amount in this draft plan is an estimated amount that the State anticipates receiving in PY2023.
-Once the actual allocation amounts are announced, the proposed activities' budgets will be proportionally increased or decreased from the estimated funding levels to match actual allocation amounts.

 HOPWA funds will both strengthen communities and promote decent affordable housing by providing housing information, rent or deposit assistance, and other supportive services to persons with HIV/AIDS who are homeless or at risk of homelessness.